RedisGears/RedisGears/docs/glossary.md

 !!! info "Further reference"
     Registrations are described at the [Functions page](functions.md#registration).

+## Initiator
+In the context of a clustered environment the **initiator** is the shard's engine in which a function is originally executed.

+## Worker
+In the context of a clustered environment a **worker** is any shard that isn't the initiator.

 ## Batch Processing
 A RedisGears function is executed as a batch when it is [run](functions.md#run) immediately on existing data.